Pointe-à-Pitre, Guadeloupe, France Port Guide

 What to Pack

-• A light rain jacket if visiting during the rainy season.
+- An umbrella or light rain jacket during the rainy season.

 Heads Up

 Be mindful of your belongings in crowded areas, as petty theft can occur.
-Also, some attractions may have limited hours, so it's wise to check in advance to avoid disappointment.
+Additionally, it's wise to check local transportation schedules if you plan to venture beyond the main attractions.